letam/shbang/README.md

 ## Requirements

-- A machine with SSH, Bash 4.4+, sed, grep
+- A machine with SSH, Bash 4.4+ or ZSH, sed, grep
 - SSH access to server or VM running either CentOS 8 or Ubuntu 18.04 LTS

 ## Instructions